RoamGuru Roam Guru

 Food: Beyond the Clichés

-Housed in a former bank vault beneath the city, with exposed brick and a vaulted ceiling that makes you feel like you're dining in a cathedral cellar.
-The food is modern British with Welsh ingredients—Gressingham duck with black pudding (£26), slow-cooked lamb shoulder with root vegetables (£24), cawl as a starter (£8).
+The Potted Pig (27 High Street, CF10 1PU, 029 2022 4817) Housed in a former bank vault with exposed brick and a vaulted ceiling.
+Modern British with Welsh ingredients—Gressingham duck with black pudding (£26), slow-cooked lamb shoulder (£24), cawl starter (£8).
+The gin selection is exceptional—over 100 varieties.
+Book ahead.
+Open Tuesday-Saturday lunch and dinner, Sunday lunch only.

 The National Museum: A World-Class Collection Nobody Knows About